-In December 2003, the Company acquired certain identifiable assets of Island Data Corporation ("Island Data").
-The purchase price is based on projected revenue from the acquired customer contracts at the time of their assignment to the Company.
-As of December 31, 2003, the Company paid approximately \$75 in cash and accrued an additional \$286.
-The Company currently estimates its obligation to issue shares of its common stock in connection with the acquisition to be approximately 375,000 shares in total, some of which were issued in February 2004 and March 2004 as described in Note 13.
-The exact number of shares will be determined according to an earn-out formula contained in the agreement.
-The Company does not expect the total acquisition costs to exceed approximately \$2.4 million.
+In December 2003, the Company acquired certain identifiable assets of Island Data Corporation.
+The purchase price was based on projected revenue from the acquired customer contracts at the time of their assignment to the Company.
+As of December 31, 2004, the Company paid approximately \$370 in cash, and issued 370,894 shares of its common stock, in connection with the acquisition.
+The total acquisition costs were approximately \$2,100.
 Of the total purchase price, the Company has allocated approximately \$65 to non-compete agreements which will be amortized over a period of 24 months, representing the terms of the agreements.
-The remainder of the purchase price will be allocated to customer contracts and will be amortized over a period of 36 months, representing the expected term of the client relationships.
-The net acquisition costs of \$361 are included in "Assets - Other intangibles, net" on the Company's December 31, 2003 balance sheet.
-This amount does not include the value of any shares issued or to be issued pursuant to the earn-out formula.
+The remainder of the purchase has been allocated to customer contracts and will be amortized over a period of 36 months, representing the current estimate of the term of the acquired client relationships.
+The net acquisition costs of \$1,401 are included in "Assets - Intangibles, net" on our December 31, 2004 balance sheet.